BruthYU/protein-se3/preprocess/README.md

 │   │   ├── 12as.pdb
 │   │   └── 132l.pdb
 ```
-Then you can run (the `max_len` arg limits the max length of proteins to be processed):
+Then you can run (all proteins in the `raw/pdb` folder will be processed):

 ```
 python process_pdb_dataset.py